bcgov/fbp-go/README.md

 - [x] Basic: Adjust font size, shorten description & styling of result.
 - [ ] Advanced: Match styling applied to basic.
 - [ ] Advanced: Remove fuel type dropdown, remove Crown fuel load as input (show as output), remove crown base height (show as output)
+- [ ] About: Add a link to our repository.

 ### v1.0.3